tomdstanton/sideroscanner/README.md

 # SideroScannner

 ## A tool for accuratley annotating siderophore uptake proteins in bacteria.
-Tom Stanton - Schneiders Lab - University of Edinburgh T.D.Stanton@sms.ed.ac.uk
+Tom Stanton -- Schneiders Lab -- University of Edinburgh -- T.D.Stanton@sms.ed.ac.uk -- tomdstanton@gmail.com --

 ## Introduction
 The ability to sequester iron is one of the key virulence determinants for pathogentic bacteria.
-In the host, free iron is scarce so bacteria synthesise and secrete iron-chelating small molecules called siderophores.
+In the host, available iron is scarce so bacteria synthesise and secrete iron-chelating small molecules called siderophores.
-Once they have quired their ferric payload, they are uptaken back into the cell via ligand-gated transporters, powered by the TonB protein.
+Once they have aquired their ferric payload, they are transported back into the cell via ligand-gated active transporters, powered by the TonB protein.
 These TonB-Dependent Transporters (TBDTs) are highly homologous, and are frequently misannotated by automated annotation pipelines.
-This can result in the fallacious inferrence of a pathogens virulence or drug susceptibility.
+This can result in the fallacious inference of a pathogen's virulence or drug susceptibility.
-SideroScanner seeks to mitigate that problem by using a HMM prefilter and aligning to curated protein database of TBDTs to annotate as accuratley, quickly and automatically as possible.
+SideroScanner seeks to mitigate this problem by using a HMM pre-filter and aligning to curated protein database of TBDTs to annotate as accuratley, quickly and automatically as possible.

 ## Install with Conda
 ### Set up environment
 ```
 conda create -n sideroscanner